 This rule also applies to the portions of Cass, Franklin, Jefferson, and Platte counties NOT included in the urban zones.

 Does, button bucks and bucks with spikes less than 3 inches are legal to take on Antlerless or Any-Deer Permits; but for deer management, it is better to take does.

 Protected deer include all antlered deer (defined as having at least one antler 3 inches or longer) that do not have a minimum of at least four points on one side.

 Archery antlerless permits can be used during the archery deer season in open counties.
 Firearm antlerless permits can be used during all portions of firearms deer season.
 However, some areas are closed to firearms hunting during the urban zones and antlerless portions.

 Hunters may purchase and fill any number of Archery Antlerless Deer Hunting Permits during the archery deer season in all counties BUT: Butler, Dunklin, Iron, Mississippi, New Madrid, Pemiscot, Reynolds, and Scott counties.

-Missouri counties where any number of archery antlerless deer permits can be used.
+Missouri counties (in orange) where any number of archery antlerless deer permits can be used.